 Leaving Liberty county, still in company with my brother John, I called again upon Dr. Kollock in Savannah, and preached for him a second time-my text, Isaiah liv.
 10. This sermon, I have reason to believe, pleased Dr. Kollock very much; and I am not sure but, subsequently, it had an influence in procuring for me a call to become pastor, upon the death of that great and good man.
-Receiving a very handsome "purse," as a free-will offering from my friends in Midway, and also having received my patrimony, I returned to Prince Edward, and with my first-born child, Howard, I hurried on to Harrisonburg, to which place I had received a call.
-During my absence in Georgia, a letter had been sent to me at Prince Edward, inviting me to become seamen's preacher in the city of New York; but under existing circumstances, I could not, of course. accept.
+Receiving a very handsome "purse," as a free-will offering from my friends in Midway, and also having received about a thousand dollars-the amount of my patrimony-I returned to Prince Edward, and with my first-born child, Howard, I hurried on to Harrisonburg, to which place I had received a call.
+During my absence in Georgia, a letter had been sent to me at Prince Edward, inviting me to become seamen's preacher in the city of New York; but under existing circumstances, I could not, of course, accept.